neurothrone/parkheim/parking_app_flutter_firebase/README.md

   parking history and creating the user profile.
 - Moved firebase repositories to a new package called shared_client_firebase that is shared by the admin and user clients.
-- Moved datetime extensions to a new package called shared_client_firebase.
+- Moved datetime extensions to the new package shared_client_firebase.
 - Removed cli client and server.
 - Updated mocks and tests to work with the new repositories.